-This Tomato Bisque Soup is not only the richest, creamiest tomato soup you’ve ever tried, but a surprise splash of fresh squeezed orange juice gives it a bit of extra flavor and tang too.
+This Tomato Bisque recipe is not only the richest, creamiest tomato soup you’ve ever tried, but a surprise splash of fresh squeezed orange juice gives it a bit of extra flavor and tang too.
 It’ll be on your table in under 30 minutes!
 It’s the perfect comfort food for chilly days.

 In a quest to find something quick to grab for lunch, I stopped in at Elephant’s Deli in downtown Portland, and picked up a bowl of their Tomato Orange Soup.
 The entire walk back to the office, I was treated to the aroma of this amazing, warm bowl in my hands – the sweetness of fresh tomatoes, with a tinge of bright citrus.
 I couldn’t wait to dig into it!